Luckykarter/avasocial/README.md

 ## Installation
 The current build is for Heroku deployment.
-Installation is deployed on: https://avasocial.herokuapp.com/
+Installation is deployed on: https://ew-social.herokuapp.com/

+It also contains Bootstrap-based front-end that utilizes basic features

 ### Database
 For local development - Python builtin database sqllite3 is used.